Laz4rz/leetcode/README.md

 We can't really do a better job.
 We are not taking any new memory, and the time complexity is just $O(n)$, as we only iterate once.

+This class of problems is usually best solved with a two-pointer technique.
+We did just that, having `i` iterate over the whole array, and `k` keeping track of non-removed indexes.
+For a more in-depth explanation of two-pointer: https://leetcode.com/articles/two-pointer-technique.

 ---

 #### 217. Contains Duplicate (Easy)